TaylorOD/WeatherForecastApp/README.md

 # WeatherForecastApp

 This Ruby on Rails application retrieves weather forecast data based on a provided address or ZIP code, displaying the current temperature, high/low temperatures, and an extended forecast.
-It includes caching for efficiency and demonstrates production-level coding practices .
+It includes caching for efficiency and demonstrates production-level coding practices.

 ## Table of Contents